Code of Conduct and Related Policies

 All students and employees are required to cooperate with all Institute investigations.
 No retaliatory action will be taken against any student or employee who in good faith complains of harassment and/or participates in the investigation of a complaint of harassment.
 Any retaliation against a student or employee who makes a complaint in good faith under this policy, including, but not limited to, intimidation, coercion, threats, or discrimination, will result in disciplinary action against the retaliator, up to and including termination of the retaliator’s enrollment or employment relationship with the Institute.
 Conversely, a report made in bad faith will subject the reporting individual to corrective action, up to and including suspension or separation of the offending party from the Institute.

 If the complaint is filed against another student, the Institute will follow the judicial process described in the Student Code of Conduct.
 The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding.
-Both the accuser and the accused will be informed of the outcome of any institutional disciplinary proceeding that is brought alleging a sex offense.
+Both the accuser and the accused will be informed, simultaneously and in writing, of the outcome of any institutional disciplinary proceeding that is brought alleging a sex offense.
 Sanctions are also delineated in the Student Code of Conduct.

 These complaints are processed in accordance with Title IX of the Higher Education Amendments of 1972, in compliance with “Dear Colleague” letter of April 4, 2011.
-A copy of this guidance is available from the associate dean of student services.
+A copy of this guidance is available from the associate dean of student affairs.
 Of particular importance, this letter mandates that we “use a preponderance of the evidence standard (i.e., it is more likely than not that sexual harassment or violence occurred”).
+Questions about Title IX compliance can be address to Thomas Bandar, Title IX Coordinator, at firstname.lastname@example.org.

 If the complaint is made against a faculty or staff member, the complaint will be handled by the Human Resources department.
 If the complaint is against a vendor or other third party service provider the dean and the president (or his or her designee) will determine the appropriate course of action.